 You need to bring all your budgeting, expensing, and other financial forecasting processes to a central place that’s accessible to everyone in the organization.
-These connections should remain natively connected to the ERP, providing an accurate and secure system of record for the entire enterprise.
+These connections should remain natively linked to the ERP, providing an accurate and secure system of record for the entire enterprise.
 This replaces the numerous information silos throughout the organization and removes the need for spreadsheets and email communications.

 Once your financial data has been routed to a single location, it can be viewed, updated, and shared by every department in real time.
 There is only one version of the truth, and the information remains the same no matter who’s looking at it or when they access it.
-This is imperative to accurately analyze data for intelligent decision-making.
+This is imperative to accurately analyze data for intelligent decision making.

 Effective Data Visualization